shanto268/QLearning_Autonomous_Vehicle_Experiment/README.md

 - [ ] Infer Probability(lane change) from training data
 - [ ] Incorporation of visual sim in training
 - [ ] Implement any change Dr. Li suggests
+- [ ] Reducing the state space to only that of the neighboring cells of the agent
 - [ ] Incorporation of random seed

 ## ISSUES: